Lothair Crystal: Description

 The original element of the work is a circular disc of clear quartz ("rock crystal"), measuring 11.5 cm in diameter.
 This is engraved in intaglio with eight scenes depicting the story of Susanna and the Elders, related in the Book of Daniel (but regarded as part of the Apocrypha by Protestants).
 Susanna is first shown being falsely accused and condemned for adultery by the elders.
 Daniel intervenes to question the elders, uncovers their false witness and engineers their execution by stoning.
 In the final scene, Susanna is declared to be innocent.
 The scenes are accompanied by brief inscriptions in Latin drawn from the Vulgate Bible.

 The engravings on the crystal are executed in the energetic and distinctive early mediæval Rheims style which originated in manuscript drawings such as those in the Utrecht Psalter.
-The crystal is surrounded by a 15th-century gilt-copper mount with a foliage border, which was once attributed to Saint Eligius (c.
+The crystal is surrounded by a 15th-century gilt-copper mount with a foliage border, which might have been once attributed to Saint Eligius (c.
 588 – 660), the patron saint of goldsmiths.